All Episodes

 And you get to, again, to ensure integrity.

-We're now learning in Fulton County that in fact chain of custody issues required by law were ignored.
+We're now learning in Fulton County that, in fact, chain of custody issues required by law were ignored.

-No, Stacy, that's not true either.
+No, Stacey, that's not true either.

 It does allow for early voting.